TGAC/COPO-documentation/help/glossary.rst

      The molecule inside cells that contains the genetic information responsible for the development and function of an organism.

+   Docker
+        A set of platform as a service (PaaS) products that use OS-level virtualisation to deliver software in packages called containers.
+Containers are isolated from one another and bundle their own software, libraries and configuration files; they can communicate with each other through well-defined channels.

+        Docker Engine is the software that oversees the hosting of the containers.

    Dockerfile
      A text-based file with no file extension that contains a script of instructions.
 Docker uses this script to build a container image.
 See `Dockerfile reference <https://docs.docker.com/engine/reference/builder/>`__